 Dental procedures have long been considered a potential cause of implant infections, even after the initial orthopedic postoperative period.
 This is because dental procedures can introduce bacteria from the mouth into the bloodstream.
 However, this fact should be considered in the context that eating and performing oral hygiene procedures such as brushing and flossing at home also may introduce oral bacteria into the blood.
 Traditionally, antibiotics have been provided prior to certain dental procedures in patients with orthopedic implants to minimize the bacteria that get into the blood.
-The current best evidence, however, has failed to demonstrate an association between dental procedures and prosthetic joint infections (PJI) and does not show that antibiotics provided before oral care help prevent infections of orthopedic implants.
-Furthermore, the routine use of antibiotics in this manner has potential side effects such as increased bacterial resistance, allergic reactions, diarrhea, and in extreme cases, death.
-A panel of experts convened by the American Academy of Orthopaedic Surgeons and the American Dental Association has concluded that prophylactic use of antibiotics is not recommended prior to dental procedures.
+The best evidence, however, does not show that antibiotics provided before oral care help prevent infections of orthopedic implants.
+The routine use of antibiotics in this manner has potential side effects such as increased bacterial resistance, allergic reactions, diarrhea, and in extreme cases, death.

-Risk Factors for developing PJI have been identified and the patients at the highest risk of developing PJI had drainage, an infection, or both after undergoing arthroplasty.
-Patients who have had a previous operation/arthroplasty at the index joint or have a compromised immune system may also be at risk for orthopedic implant-related infections, particularly during the first six months following placement.
-Examples of contributing problems that could cause immunosuppression include diabetes, rheumatoid arthritis, cancer, chemotherapy, chronic kidney disease and current use of systemic steroids or immunosuppressive drugs.
+Patients who have compromised immune systems might be at greater risk for orthopedic implant-related infections, particularly during the first six months following placement.
+Examples of contributing problems that could cause immunosuppression include diabetes, rheumatoid arthritis, cancer, chemotherapy, and chronic steroid use.
 You should discuss any potential for immunosuppression with your orthopedic surgeon.
 Patients who are indeed immunocompromised might wish to consider taking antibiotics before some selected dental procedures because of their greater risk for infection.
 Decisions with regard to antibiotic premedication should be made by the patient, the dentist, and the physician in a context of open communication and informed consent.

-tient Checklist and Decision/Signat ase circle the appropriate answers. ure / 1.
-I have adequate understanding of im plant infections associated v vith dental procedures.
+Pat ient Checklist and Decision/Signatur te Plea se circle the appropriate answers.
+1. I have adequate understanding of implant infections associated with dental procedures.
 YES NO 2.
-My dentist has discussed my specific risk factors with me.
+My dentist has discussed my specific ris lentist has discussed my specific risk factors with me.
 YES NO 3.
-I need further education and discussion on on this issue.
-YES NO 4.
-I am immunocompromised because I have: 5. .
-Based on this educational material and discussion, I will: Not take antibiotics before s Take antibiotics before selec · --Pati ent Name Signature Date Wit ness Signature Date
+I need further education and discussion on this issue.
+YES NO 4. .
+I am immunocompromised because I have: 5.
+Based on this educational material and discussion, I will: Not take antibiotics before selected dental procedures, including cleanings.
+Take antibiotics before selected dental procedures, including cleanings.
+Patient Name nature Date Witn ess Signature Da ute